SiliconValleyInsight/sitbot/README.md

 ## Installation

 1. Download the extension.
-It will be saved as `sitbot.crc`
+It will be saved as `sitbot.crx`

 2. Open Chrome and go to [chrome://extensions/](chrome://extensions/)